 Legal Drinking Age in Japan

 The legal drinking age in Japan is 20 years old.
 This rule is defined under the Minor Drinking Prohibition Act (未成年者飲酒禁止法), which strictly forbids anyone under 20 from buying or consuming alcohol, no matter their nationality.
-That means whether you’re a Japanese citizen, an exchange student, or a tourist visiting Japan, you must be at least 20 years old to legally drink alcohol.
+That means whether you’re a Japanese citizen, an exchange student, or a tourist visiting Japan, you must be at least 20 years old to drink alcohol legally.

 What the Law Says (and Penalties)